hallelujahdrive/RubyFormatter/README.md

 # RubyFormatter
-Ruby Formatter is the extension for LibreOffice/Apatch OpenOffice.
+Ruby Formatter is the extension for LibreOffice.

 ## Description